 Increases Sales, Revenues

-Not too long ago natural gas pipelines flowed only in one direction.
-And anyone suggesting the same pipeline could move gas in either direction wasn’t taken seriously.
+Not too long ago, most natural gas pipelines flowed only in one direction.
+This included Transwestern Pipeline Company (“Transwestern”) which traditionally only moved gas Westward, serving California markets.

-But all that changed when Steve Harris, vice president, Transwestern Commercial Group in Houston, asked Aquila Dallas Marketing’s president, Nanci Mackenzie, to help achieve an ambitious plan to reverse the flow in a pipeline that supplied the West Coast.
+But all that changed when Steve Harris, vice president, Transwestern Commercial Group in Houston, asked Aquila Dallas Marketing’s president, Nanci Mackenzie, to help achieve an ambitious plan to develop new markets in the Mid-Continent and Texas to be served Eastward off Transwestern’s system.

-In other words, Harris wanted to do an industry first: move gas, on demand, in the same pipe in either direction.
+In other words, Harris wanted to position Transwestern to maximize the utilization of its pipeline assets by moving gas on demand, in the same pipe, East and West.

 His motivation was simple.
-Natural gas markets are cyclical and “swing,” or move, from coast to coast depending on factors such as changes in weather, prices and gas supplies.
+Natural gas markets are cyclical and “swing,” or move, from West coast to Mid-Continent or Texas intrastate marketsdepending on factors such as changes in weather, prices and gas supplies.

-“Rather than build a second pipeline to carry gas from New Mexico to Texas, and then connect with pipes supplying the East coast, we wanted to have the ability to reverse quickly the flow in our existing pipeline,” Harris said.
+“Rather than build a second pipeline to carry gas from New Mexico to Texas, and then connect with pipes supplying the Eastward markets, we wanted to have the ability to reverse quickly the flow in our existing pipeline,” Harris said.
 “Studies indicated this capability not only would open new markets, but significantly impact sales and revenues.”

 Big risk, even bigger reward

-Reversing the flow of natural gas was no easy task for Transwestern, an Enron subsidiary with 2,700 miles of natural gas pipelines serving large energy companies on both coasts.
-The project involved installing enormous compressors and new sections along segments of the company’s New Mexico pipeline.
+Reversing the flow of natural gas on Transwestern, an Enron subsidiary with 2,700 miles of natural gas pipelines serving large energy companies and other pipelines on both coasts, involved modifying four compressor stations on Transwestern’s mainline in New Mexico.

 “This was a risky project for two reasons,” Harris said.
 “First, we imposed on ourselves a very short construction timeframe of less than four months.
-But even riskier was the challenge, accepted by Aquila Dallas Marketing, of guaranteeing a sufficient gas supply and a market for the gas when the pipeline was completed.”
+But even riskier was the challenge, accepted by Aquila Dallas Marketing, of helping to guaranteesufficient gas supply and markets to utilize the Eastward capacity when it became available.”

 Confident they could fulfill Transwestern’s order, the Aquila Dallas team set about to locate the required gas supply and lock in a competitive price.